robreder/RaspySayIp4Addr/README.md

 It was necessary to add an option "-o local" to the use of omxplayer as it was not playing sound without this option.
 (2021.09.26)

+Today (2025.03.10) I saw that today omxplayer is not used anymore therefore I switched to the cvlc player.
+In addition I learned that the audio device settings for analog (not hdmi) are done now with a different tool.
+So I also changed that today.

+I hope it can be useful by somebody else.